Entry requirements (Home)

 - Students can apply for the prestigious Susan Cotton Travel Awards and a range of other study bursaries available

 - The School of Art and Design offers a unique collaborative environment for postgraduate students.

 The programme is underpinned by the work of the Exhibition Research Lab.
 It draws upon the internationally distinguished expertise of staff and visiting staff engaged in theoretical and applied research in the field of exhibitions studies and curating, in collaboration with key cultural local and international institutions.

 Operating in close partnership with Tate Liverpool, Liverpool Biennial, FACT (Foundation for Creative Art and Technology) and RIBA North (Royal Institute of British Architects), we can offer our students opportunities to develop public presentations, curatorial projects, and exhibitions in real-life contexts.

-In addition, the programme benefits from the context of our own Exhibition Research Centre Gallery located at the School Art and Design John Lennon Building; LJMU Library, Special Collections and Archives (including Liverpool Biennial Archives) as well as a range of international collaborations and partnerships developed by staff, such as a partnership with the MA Curating programme at Aarhus University, Denmark.
+In addition, the programme benefits from the context of our own Exhibition Research Lab Gallery located at the School Art and Design John Lennon Building; LJMU Library, Special Collections and Archives (including Liverpool Biennial Archives) as well as a range of international collaborations and partnerships developed by staff.

 Teaching on the programme is delivered within the studio environment, with a combination of lectures, seminars, workshops, study visits and field trips.